List of free e-resources

 • Bishop: Sword Project: A powerful, free app for your phone.

 Here is a list of websites that offer free theological and/or practical articles and e-books.
-While we cannot be sure that each will agree with the NETS Statement of Faith, we are confident that most of them will.
+While they are not always easily searchable, we are relatively confident that most of the material they offer will agree with the NETS Statement of Faith.

 Articles – Less Sure